-WILLIAM PENN CORSON was born February 27, 1873, in Camden, the son of Elias Lake Corson, a sea captain who had commanded a vessel during the Civil War.
-At the time of the 1880 census, the Corson family lived at 442 Hartman Street.
-In 1882 Hartman Street was renamed Clinton Street.
-Two doors away, at 401 Broadway, lived contractor Joseph E. Roberts, who built many homes in Camden during the later part of the 1800s.
-His son Joseph E. Roberts Jr. had a long and distinguished medical career in Camden.
-During the late 1880s the Corson family lived at 610 North 5th, moving in late 1889 or early 1890 to 525 North 2nd Street.
+William Penn Corson, commonly known as W. Penn Corson, was born on February 27, 1873, in Camden, New Jersey.
+He was the son of Elias Lake Corson, a sea captain who had commanded a vessel during the Civil War.
+At the time of the 1880 census, the Corson family resided at 442 Hartman Street, later renamed Clinton Street in 1882.
+Nearby, at 401 Broadway, lived contractor Joseph E. Roberts, who built numerous homes in Camden in the late 1800s.
+His son, Joseph E. Roberts Jr., went on to have a distinguished medical career in the city.
+In the late 1880s, the Corsons lived at 610 North 5th Street before moving in 1889 or early 1890 to 525 North 2nd Street.

 The Camden team was generally a winner in the league.
 Besides bringing players to Camden from out of town, Corson and Helm’s team employed and/or developed many fine players from Camden, including Eddie Ferat, Sam Lennox, Roy Steele, Joe Hyde, Neil Deighan, and his brother Rich Deighan.